The University is accredited by the Higher Learning Commission.

 History majors are encouraged to consider the University's Honors Program and study abroad programs, which range from summer programs to a single semester or a full academic year in over 56 countries.
-The department also coordinates an exchange program with the University of Malta, which is part of the Mediterranean history concentration.

 A major in history provides the knowledge and skills needed in many walks of life.
 Many businesses and organizations prefer to hire history and other liberal arts graduates for management positions because of their intellectual and communication skills.

 In addition, the history major provides a sound background for graduate school and professional studies.

 Listed below are a few of the options: